 - Swim 300 yards continuously demonstrating breath control and rhythmic breathing.
 Candidates may swim using front crawl, breaststroke or a combination of both, swimming on back or side is not allowed.
 Swim goggles may be used.

-- Tread water for 2 minutes using only the legs.
-Candidates should place their hands under their armpits.
+- Tread water for 2 minutes continuously without stopping, using only the legs.
+Candidates should place their hands under their armpits and their head must remain above water.

 - Complete a timed event within 1 minute 40 seconds: